 "No!" said Filch, clutching the egg as if it were his first-born son.

-The whole Skrewt subplot, especially taking them for walks, and when Hagrid is described ordering the class to come in for extra lessons to observe them "with the air of Father Christmas pulling an extra large toy out of his sack."
+- The whole Blast-Ended Skrewt subplot, especially taking them for walks, and when Hagrid is described ordering the class to come in for extra lessons to observe them "with the air of Father Christmas pulling an extra large toy out of his sack."

-Ron's new miniature owl, Pigwidgen, features in a number of these, the most notable being when he tries to deliver a letter in the middle of the entrance hall.
+- Ron's new miniature owl, Pigwidgeon, features in a number of these, the most notable being when he tries to deliver a letter in the middle of the entrance hall.
 A bunch of girls coo over him, until Ron grabs him in his fist, which he then shakes at the girls as he tells them to beat it.
-Pigwidgen is delighted the entire time.
+Pigwidgeon is delighted the entire time.

-Later Trelawny rather heavily implies Harry will die a sudden violent death.
-Harry's reaction?
+- Later, Trelawny repeatedly implies Harry will die a sudden violent death.
+The first time, he just snaps that he's glad it won't be drawn out.
+The second time?
 Yawning as widely and obviously as he can.

 Harry: I've got two Neptunes here.
 That can't be right, can it?"

 Ron: (Imitating Trelawny's mystical speech) "Ah young Harry, when two Neptunes appear in the sky, it is a sure sign that a midget in glasses is being born."